I’m writing three different series–the Myrtle Clover mysteries, the Memphis Barbeque mysteries (as Riley Adams), and the Southern Quilting mysteries.

 What I’m working on now:

-Now I’m writing a Southern Quilting mystery that will publish in 2015.
+Currently, I’m writing a Southern Quilting mystery that will publish in 2015.
 After its completion, I’ll work on a Myrtle Clover story–Death Pays a Visit– with an anticipated release in fall 2014.

 Released August 12, 2013: Death at a Drop-In–the 5th Myrtle Clover mystery.